Approval workflows are an integral part of controlling spend and help you ensure that the right people are reviewing a spend request.

 The 'reporting manager' role (based on who raised the request)

-Approval Roles
+Approval roles

 In many cases approval roles can be used instead of specific approvers to create a more flexible setup that adapts to change sin your organisation.

-The two main approval roles are:
+The main approval roles are:

 Cost centre owner - defined directly on the cost centre screen, typically this might be a head of department